 In order for therapy to be most successful, it is important for you to take an active role.
 This means working on the things you and I talk about both during and between sessions.
 This also means avoiding any mind-altering substances like alcohol or non-prescription drugs for at least eight hours prior to your therapy sessions.
 Generally, the more of yourself you are willing to invest, the greater the return.

 Furthermore, it is my policy to only see clients who I believe have the capacity to resolve their own problems with my assistance.
 It is my intention to empower you in your growth process to the degree that you are capable of facing life’s challenges in the future without me.
 I also don’t believe in creating dependency or prolonging therapy if the therapeutic intervention does not seem to be helping.
 If this is the case, I will direct you to other resources that will be of assistance to you.
 Your personal development is my number one priority.
-I encourage you to let me know if you feel that transferring to another therapist is necessary at any time.
+I encourage you to let me know if you feel that terminating therapy or transferring to another therapist is necessary at any time.
 My goal is to facilitate healing and growth, and I am very committed to helping you in whatever way seems to produce maximum benefit.
 I truly hope we can talk about any of these decisions.
 If at any point you are unable to keep your appointments or I don't hear from you for one month, I will need to close your chart.
 However, as long as I still have space in my schedule, reopening your chart and resuming treatment is always an option.

 Your communications with me will become part of a clinical record of treatment, and it is referred to as Protected Health Information (PHI).
 Your PHI will be stored electronically with Therapynotes.com, a secure storage company who has signed a HIPAA Business Associate Agreement (BAA).
 The BAA ensures that they will maintain the confidentiality of your PHI in a HIPAA compatible secure format using point-to-point, Federally approved encryption.
 Additionally, I will always keep everything you say to me completely confidential, with the following exceptions: (1) you direct me to tell someone else and you sign a “Release of Information” form; (2) I determine that you are a danger to yourself or to others; (3) you report information about the abuse of a child, an elderly person, or a disabled individual who may require protection; or (4) I am ordered by a judge to disclose information.
 In the latter case, my license does provide me with the ability to uphold what is legally termed “privileged communication.”
 Privileged communication is your right as a client to have a confidential relationship with a therapist.
-The state of Georgia has a very good track record in respecting this legal right.
+This state has a very good track record in respecting this legal right.
 If for some unusual reason a judge were to order the disclosure of your private information, this order can be appealed.
 I cannot guarantee that the appeal will be sustained, but I will do everything in my power to keep what you say confidential.

 Please note that in couple’s counseling, I do not agree to keep secrets.
 Information revealed in any context may be discussed with either partner.

 Our relationship has to be different from most relationships.
 It may differ in how long it lasts, the objectives, or the topics discussed.
 It must also be limited to only the relationship of therapist and client.
-If you and I were to interact in any other ways, you would then have a "dual relationship," which could prove to be harmful to you in the long run and is, therefore, unethical in the mental health profession.
+If you and I were to interact in any other way, we would then have a "dual relationship," which could prove to be harmful to you in the long run and is, therefore, unethical in the mental health profession.
 Dual relationships can set up conflicts between the therapist's interests and the client’s interests, and then the client’s (your) interests might not be put first.
 In order to offer all of my clients the best care, my judgment needs to be unselfish and purely focused on your needs.
 This is why your relationship with me must remain professional in nature.